 American Board of Orthodontics

-Coordinated through Measurement Research Associates, a business unit of Data Recognition Corporation.
+Coordinated through Data Recognition Corporation.

 The ABO sets the standard for the highest level of patient care and promotes excellence in orthodontics and dentofacial orthopedics for all of its certified orthodontists.
 As a specialty board, we serve to protect the orthodontic specialty and encourage orthodontists to achieve certification, demonstrating their commitment to lifelong learning and excellent care.